moreh-dev/moreh-2024docs-test/Tutorials/Baichuan2_Tutorial/2_Understanding training code.md

 # 2. Understanding training code

-If you've prepared all the training data, let's now take a look at the contents of `train_baichuan2_13b.py` script for the actual fine-tuning process. **In this step, you'll notice that MoAI Platform ensures full compatibility with PyTorch, confirming that the training code is identical to the typical PyTorch code for NVIDIA GPUs.
-Additionally, you'll explore how efficiently MoAI Platform implements complex parallelization techniques beyond this.**
+If you've prepared all the training data, let's now take a look at the contents of `train_baichuan2_13b.py` script for the actual fine-tuning process. **In this step, you'll notice that MoAI Platform ensures full compatibility with PyTorch, confirming that the training code is identical to the typical PyTorch code for NVIDIA GPUs.** Additionally, you'll explore how efficiently MoAI Platform implements complex parallelization techniques beyond this.

 **First and foremost, it's recommended to proceed with the tutorial using the provided script as is until the end.** Afterwards, you can modify the script as you wish to fine-tune the Baichuan model in different ways.
-If needed, refer to the MoAI Platform Application Guide ([LLM Fine-tuning Parameter Guide](/Supported_Documents/LLM_param_guide.md))
+If needed, refer to the [**LLM Fine-tuning Parameter Guide**](/Supported_Documents/LLM_param_guide.md).

 # Training Code